graphprotocol/contracts/docs/indexing-signal/ContractAuthorization.md

 For IS specifically: the contract's authorization logic would be governed (only callers with appropriate roles can trigger agreement creation).
 The authorization chain is: governance grants role → role holder calls IS → IS creates RCA → RC accepts.
 Every step is on-chain and auditable.

-## Proposed Change: Contract Signer Support in Authorizable
+## Proposed Change: Contract Approver Support in Authorizable

 ### Design

-Add a parallel authorization path for contract signers.
+Add a parallel authorization path for contract approvers.
 When the signer is a contract, skip ECDSA proof — instead verify the contract confirms the authorization via a callback.

 **Key insight from user**: `isValidSignature` (EIP-1271's name) is misleading here.
 IS isn't validating a signature — it's confirming it authorized an agreement.
 The naming should reflect what's actually happening.